N4IXT/N4IXT.github.io/prompt.md

 Here's the prompt I'm using for specifics on a radio:

 Use in GitHub Copilot in VSCode
-Tell me about the Westinghouse aeriola sr radio.
+Tell me about the rca ux-1325 speaker.
 Format the output as html.
 Format the name of the radio as an h2 tag at the very top.
 Under it, include the years of production at the top, in h3, labeled as "Years of Production: ".
 Then add then other information below it, such as technical specifications, notable features, and historical context plus any other details.
 I only need the code for the body area, you can omit the other areas outside the body.
-Mention the difference between the Westinghouse aeriola sr and the RCA aeriola sr.

 Tell me about the rca victor model p-31 radio.
 Include the years of production at the top, title the section as "Years of Production: ".
 Then add then other sections below it, such as technical specifications, notable features, and historical context plus any other details.
 Format the output as html.
 Format the name of the radio as an h2 tag at the very top.
 Under it, make the name of each section appear as an h3 tag.
 I only need the code for the body area, you can omit the other areas outside the body.